alex-anastasopol/anastasopol.accounts.and.transactions/README.md

 Web app will be accessible on port 8090.

-* open browser and access ```http://localhost:8090/login``` ; this will login with username "ionescu" ; then can access any of the other links listed below
+* open browser and access ```http://localhost:8090/login``` ; this will login with username "ionescu"
+* then you can access any of the other links listed below

 <h5>Endpoints:</h5>